 Cut in half and form into two balls.

-Cut each circle into 6 wedges.
+Cut each disk into 6 wedges.

 Place each wedge on a baking sheet sprayed with cooking spray.